 What is a trade

 A trade is a self-employed activity that an entrepreneur carries out on his own responsibility and for profit.
 It is governed mainly by the Trade Licensing Act, which defines the conditions for starting, operating and closing a trade.
-A person who is a sole trader is called a self-employed person (self-employed) and is a natural person, not a legal person.
+A sole trader is referred to as a self-employed person (self-employed) and may be both a natural person and a legal person.
+In theory, a self-employed person can also be a legal person (e.g. a limited liability company) if he or she meets the conditions of the Trade Licensing Act and appoints a responsible representative for the trade.

 There are two groups of trades – notifiable and licensed.
-Three other types of trades fall under reporting trades: free, craft and bound trades.
-In this article we will focus on the craft trades.
+Three other types of trades fall under the registration trades: free, craft and bound trades.
+In this article, we will focus on the craft trades.

 Tip: We have discussed other types of trades in our next article.